rossta/rossta.github.com/source/blog/2012-02-09-presentation-intro-to-javascript-mvc.html.md

 title: Presentation Intro to JavaScript MVC
 author: Ross Kaffenberger
 summary: A brief intro to Backbone.js for a team brownbag at ChallengePost
+description: A brief intro to Backbone.js for a team brownbag at ChallengePost
 pull_image: 'blog/stock/logs-pexels-photo.jpg'
 category: Code
 tags: